-Is An Individual Health Insurance Mandate Constitutional ?by Doug Mataconis
+Is An Individual Health Insurance Mandate Constitutional ?

 Over at Findlaw, Cornell University Law Professor Michael Dorf criticizes the libertarian argument that a government requirement that every citizen purchase health insurance is unconstitutional:

 A federal statute that was already in effect in 1994 provides that “all citizens shall have . . . an obligation to serve as jurors when summoned for that purpose.”
 To be sure, the mechanisms used to assemble a pool of prospective jurors enable some people to slip through the cracks, but then, that surely would also be true of the individual mandate to obtain health insurance.
-No law can be perfectly enforced.
+Many look to learn more about how to do this, but no law can be perfectly enforced.
 The important point here is that jury duty, like draft registration, serves as a precedent for the imposition by the federal government of an affirmative duty on citizens.

 Since there doesn’t seem to be much precedent in Federal law, though, Dorf quickly moves on to state law: